Parabeac/parabeac_core/WINDOWS_SETUP.md

 5. Next up: the Android SDK.
 Google provides a command line tool to download android development software, so we'll make use of that.
 The download url can be found on the [Android Developers site](https://developer.android.com/studio).
 Scroll to the bottom to "Command line tools only", click the link of Linux, read and accept the terms and copy the url by right clicking the download button and copy.
 Then back in Ubuntu execute the following: `sudo wget [downloadUrl]`.

-6. We got another zip, but this time a `.zip` file.
+6. We got another archive, but this time a `.zip` file.
 For this, we need a new package: `sudo apt-get install unzip`.

 7. Then extract the download: `sudo unzip [downloadedFile.zip]`